himanshu1792/retailstore/README.md

 Application url - http://localhost:8085/discount (post)

-user_type string's possible values -
+user_type string's possible values :
-1 for employee
+1 - employee
-2 for Affiliated get 10% discount
+2 - Affiliated
-3 for being customer for 2 years
+3 - customer for 2 years.
 For any other user_type discount will not be applied.

 request - {